Domiii/dbux/docs_site/content/01-why-dbux.md

 <!-- While debugging can be tough, we can get a leg up if we have designed a decent software architecture and proper working knowledge of used technology, frameworks and libraries.
 But even then,  -->

-## Joining the Community

-While you can certainly try to get started on your own, you are welcome to join us on [DISCORD](https://discord.gg/8kR2a7h), ask questions and complain as you go along.